Paralegal Schools in Oregon

 - No schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 2 ABA approved paralegal degree programs in Oregon.
+- There is 1 not-for-profit ABA-approved paralegal degree program in Oregon.

 - Highest graduation rate: Abdill Career College Inc. 55%.1